ISTANBULBEKLE/ekipkalir-quote-server/README.md

 # ekipkalir-quote-server
-This is a basic server to generate quotes
+This is a basic server to respond quote generation requests.